A geometric approach to the Cohen-Lenstra heuristics: The geometric bijection

 \subsection{The construction on fibers}

+For the rest of this section, we assume $B = \spec k$ is a field and $g: X \to B$ is a double cover with $X = B_1 \coprod B_2$ so that $B_1 \simeq B_2 \simeq B$.
+Much of what follows easily generalizes to the case $B$ is arbitrary and $X$ is any degree $2$ finite locally free cover, but we work in the above case to simplify the exposition.

-We now give the geometric construction relating $(g: X \to \spec B, \scl, \iota: \scl^{\otimes n} \simeq \sco_X)$, for $g$ a finite locally free map of degree two, to certain smooth sections on a Hirzebruch surface.
-The group $\affineAut n$ will naturally appear as a linearization of the automorphisms of this Hirzebruch surface. \autoref{figure:idea-on-fibers} may be helpful in visualizing the geometric construction described in this subsection.
+We now give the geometric construction relating $(g: X \to \spec B, \scl, \iota: \scl^{\otimes n} \simeq \sco_X)$ to certain smooth sections on a Hirzebruch surface. \autoref{figure:idea-on-fibers} may be helpful in visualizing the geometric construction described in this subsection.

 To start, we set up notation.
-Let $X = B_1 \coprod B_2$ be two points with $B_1 \simeq B_2 \simeq B$ and let $g: X \to B$ denote the natural map.
-Much of what follows easily generalizes to the case $B$ is arbitrary and $X$ is any degree $2$ finite locally free cover, but work in the above case to simplify the exposition.
-Let $\scl$ be an invertible sheaf on $X$ (which, in this degenerate case must be isomorphic to $\sco_X$) and suppose we are given an isomorphism $\iota: \scl^{\otimes n} \simeq \sco_X$.
+Let $\scl$ be an invertible sheaf on $X$, (which, in this degenerate case must be isomorphic to $\sco_X$,) and suppose we are given an isomorphism $\iota: \scl^{\otimes n} \simeq \sco_X$.
 Recalling the notation for Hirzebruch surfaces from \autoref{notation:hirzebruch}, we describe how to obtain a section of class $e + nf$ in the Hirzebruch surface $\mathbb F_{n-2}$ over $B$.